vubui237/trendingTrivia/README.md

 * easy, medium and hard diffuculty
 * by animal

-Make the `Search by Animal` button change whether or not the animal name input box is visible.
+Make the `Search by Animal` button trigger whether the animal name input box is visible or not.

 Make the input box it filter all questions on the screen, and only the questions on the screen.